 Cerebral hypoxia occurs when there is not enough oxygen getting to the brain.
 The brain needs a constant supply of oxygen and nutrients to function.

-Cerebral hypoxia affects the largest parts of the brain, called the cerebral hemispheres.
-However, the term is often used to refer to a lack of oxygen supply to the entire brain.
+Cerebral hypoxia refers to the largest parts of the brain, called the cerebral hemispheres.
+However, the term is often used to refer to a lack of oxygen supply to any part of or all of the brain.

 Hypoxic encephalopathy; Anoxic encephalopathy